 Welcome to our tour to Blenheim Palace and The Cotswolds.

-After a minimum of 2 hours to enjoy your surroundings we will travel into a national area of outstanding beauty called The Cotswolds.
-It is full of quaint small villages with houses and churches that date back around 500 years with most buildings made in local limestone.
+A national area of outstanding beauty, The Cotswolds is full of quaint small villages with houses and churches that date back around 500 years.
+Most buildings are made in local limestone (Cotswold Stone)

-A journey of 45 minutes takes you into the northern part of the Cotswolds, with views of fields and gentle rolling hills plus the "Old English" style villages.
-We will stop at one of the prettiest and best of all these villages: Bourton on the Water.
-After a quick walking tour you have time for lunch and free time to enjoy any of the attractions, sights or events on offer.
-You will have about 2 hours at this destination for free time.
+We will travel through different parts the Cotswolds with views of fields and gentle rolling hills plus the "Old English" style villages.
+We will stop at one of the prettiest and best of all these villages, Bourton on the Water.
+After a quick walking tour you have time for food and to enjoy any of the attractions, sights or events on offer.